quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/parametrization.md

 For models without spatial symmetries, MeanFi does not materialize the matrix `B`.
 Hermiticity and particle-hole constraints are represented as small entry orbits instead: each required representative density entry is gathered into parameters, and expansion scatters those parameters back to the active entries with the appropriate sign or conjugation.
 This keeps storage linear in the number of active entries.
+When spatial symmetry requires a dense basis, that basis is materialized from the same compact mapping before the additional spatial constraints are applied.

 ## How symmetries produce `B`